Jaysh al-Ummah (Gaza): Relations to other Islamist groups

 Jaysh al-Ummah supports al-Qaeda, though it is not officially affiliated with it.
 Thabat, a media organization associated with al-Qaeda, is known to release statements by Jaysh al-Ummah.
 In contrast, Jaysh al-Ummah is opposed to the Islamic State (IS), and considers IS supporters "Khawarij".
 It has labelled IS a threat to the unity of jihadist factions in Gaza.

 The group has a very tense relationship with Hamas.
 Since its foundation, Jaysh al-Ummah has criticized Hamas as being too moderate and not focused enough on Islamist projects.
 In turn, Hamas has repeatedly attempted to suppress Jaysh al-Ummah's activities.
 However, Jaysh al-Ummah has refrained from declaring Hamas un-Islamic, instead terming it a Muslim yet misguided movement.
-In regards to other Jihadist groups such as the Islamic Jihad Movement in Palestine, a member of Jaysh al-Ummah stated that the group "considers other Islamic movements to be brothers and respects and honours them".
+In regards to other Islamist groups such as the Palestinian Islamic Jihad, a member of Jaysh al-Ummah stated that the group "considers other Islamic movements to be brothers and respects and honours them".
 Jaysh al-Ummah also expressed support for Hamas and a wider alliance of Palestinian militias during the 2023 war.